mwinb/VaporTs/README.md

 ## Validate

 In order to use Validate an instance of a class that uses one of the Validation Decorators is needed.
-Handles all validation failures with the HttpError class.
+Handles all validation failures with the HttpError handler.
 See the DocTsValidator Class description below.

 - `@Validate` does not alter the original class method.
+- `@Validate` does not work without `@Route` (order does not matter)

 ### Parameters: